Ester: Alcoholysis of acyl chlorides and acid anhydrides

 Alcohols react with acyl chlorides and acid anhydrides to give esters:

 The reactions are irreversible simplifying work-up.
 Since acyl chlorides and acid anhydrides also react with water, anhydrous conditions are preferred.
 The analogous acylations of amines to give amides are less sensitive because amines are stronger nucleophiles and react more rapidly than does water.
 This method is employed only for laboratory-scale procedures, as it is expensive.

-Alkylation of carboxylate salts
+Alkylation of carboxylic acids and their salts

-Although not widely employed for esterifications, salts of carboxylate anions can be alkylating agent with alkyl halides to give esters.
-In the case that an alkyl chloride is used, an iodide salt can catalyze the reaction (Finkelstein reaction).
-The carboxylate salt is often generated in situ.
-In difficult cases, the silver carboxylate may be used, since the silver ion coordinates to the halide aiding its departure and improving the reaction rate.
-This reaction can suffer from anion availability problems and, therefore, can benefit from the addition of phase transfer catalysts or highly polar aprotic solvents such as DMF.
+Trimethyloxonium tetrafluoroborate can be used for esterification of carboxylic acids under conditions where acid-catalyzed reactions are infeasible:

+Although rarely employed for esterifications, carboxylate salts (often generated in situ) react with electrophilic alkylating agents, such as alkyl halides, to give esters.
+Anion availability can inhibit this reaction, which correspondingly benefits from phase transfer catalysts or such highly polar aprotic solvents as DMF.
+An additional iodide salt may, via the Finkelstein reaction, catalyze the reaction of a recalcitrant alkyl halide.
+Alternatively, salts of a coordinating metal, such as silver, may improve the reaction rate by easing halide elimination.